 2. Travel in season time that is June to September

-Majority of people travel to Ladakh in the season time, that is from June to September period.
-Since the private taxis are pretty costly, you must rely on public transport or shared tourist taxis to travel between places in Ladakh.
+The majority of people travel to Ladakh in the season time, which is from June to September period.
+Since private taxis are pretty costly, you must rely on public transport or shared tourist taxis to travel between places in Ladakh.

-Hence, it becomes all the more important for you as a solo traveler to travel in a season to Ladakh when there are good number tourists around to share the private taxi cost.
-Hitchhiking in Ladakh tourist season time is much easier as compared to traveling in the shoulder season months or winters in Ladakh.
+Hence, it becomes all the more important for you as a solo traveler to travel in a season to Ladakh when there is a good number of tourists around to share the private taxi cost.
+Hitchhiking in Ladakh during tourist season time is much easier as compared to traveling in the shoulder season months or winters in Ladakh.

-If you are on a solo bike trip to Ladakh, the transport should not matter but then again making such a Leh Ladakh solo bike trip in season time will have its own advantages as more folks will be on the roads.
-So, in case of any help that you may need, the probability of getting such help on Ladakh trip will be more in season time than in the off-season time.
+If you are on a solo bike trip to Ladakh, the transport should not matter, but then again, making such a Leh Ladakh solo bike trip in season time will have its advantages as more folks will be on the roads.
+So, in case of any help that you may need, the probability of getting such help on the Ladakh trip will be more in season time than in the off-season time.